palovpet/cyber_security_project/README.md

 - Flaw 4: Cryptographic Failure
 - Flaw 5: Security misconfiguration

-The fixes for the issues are in the code as comments, they are also explaned in the report found LINK HERE.
+The fixes for the issues are in the code as comments, they are also explaned in the report found: LINK HERE.